serlo/serlo-editor-as-lti-tool/README.md

 $ docker run --env-file .env --add-host host.docker.internal:host-gateway serlo-editor-as-lti-tool
 ```

-To publish a new docker image, just change the version at package.json and push
+To publish a new docker image, just change the version at `package.json` and
-to branch `staging`.
+push to branch `staging`.

-TODO

 # .env files in deployments